 Banking exclusion has emerged as a specific issue among Travellers, and although its extent is not quantifiable, the reasons for it have been frequently highlighted and repeatedly referenced in research into the phenomenon more generally.
-In terms of access, these factors include inability to satisfy institutions' customer identification requirements of access, these factors include inability withdrawing small amounts, and application of fees and charges including 'penalty charges' for returned direct debits.
-As regards use barriers, these relate to lower literage/pleafelsence for cash to facilitate control and money managements of confidence or mistrust in financial services, and a perception - rightly or wrongly - that banks are not interested in certain members of society including Travellers Finally, electronic or Internet banking, which has been widely promoted by state and institutions - primarily for business efficiency reasons - may not be accessible or usable where access to broadband and/or cost is ar issue.
+In terms of access, these factors include inability to satisfy institutions' customer identification requirements, difficulties accessing ATMs and withdrawing small amounts, and application of fees and charges including 'penalty charges' for returned direct debits.
+As regards use barriers, these relate to lower literacy levels, a preference for cash to facilitate control and money management, lack of confidence or mistrust in financial services, and a perception - rightly or wrongly - that banks are not interested in certain members of society including Travellers.
+Finally, electronic or Internet banking, which has been widely promoted by state and institutions - primarily for business efficiency reasons - may not be accessible or usable where access to broadband and/or cost is an issue.